-An examination of the long history of the Jewish people reveals one of immigration to many lands across the globe.
-Over the millennia, whether by force, such as during the Babylonian captivity, or by necessity, because of persecution, the Diaspora has left the world with communities of Jews scattered all over the world.
+An examination of the long history of the Jewish people reveals immigration to many lands across the globe.
+Over the millennia, whether by force or by necessity, that Diaspora has left the world with communities of Jews scattered all over the world.
 Pittsburgh is no exception as Jewish people have lived here since the 1800’s.

 The exact time when Jews began to come to Pittsburgh and settle is not known because the Great Fire in 1845 destroyed many of the records prior to that time.
 However, it is believed that the first Jewish immigrants arrived in Pittsburgh from Germany between 1838 and 1844.
 Records from 1847 show that the community of Jews living in the area formed a burial society they called the Bes Almon Society, and purchased property for a cemetery in the Troy Hill neighborhood of the city’s North Side.
 In 1848, this small Jewish community also rented a room on Penn Avenue and Sixth Street, calling this first community Shaare Shemayim (Gate of Heaven).
 The community split several times over the decades until 1865 when, after the Civil War, the city boasted two congregations: Rodef Shalom and Tree of Life.